barncastle/Battle.Net-Installer/README.md

 # BNet Installer

 A command line tool for installing games via Blizzard's Battle.Net application.
 Windows only.
+See releases for a compiled binary.

-#### Prerequisites
+#### Project Prerequisites
-- .Net Core 2.2
+- .Net Core 3.1

 #### Arguments